-The TPS54340B-Q1 device is a 42-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
-This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 3.5 A. Example applications are: 12 V and 24 V industrial, automotive, and communications power systems.
-Use the following design procedure to select component values for the TPS54340B-Q1 device.
+The TPS54540-Q1 device is a 42-V, 5-A, step-down regulator with an integrated high-side MOSFET.
+This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 5 A. Example applications are: 12-V and 24-V industrial, automotive, and communications power systems.
+Use the following design procedure to select component values for the TPS54540-Q1 device.
 This procedure illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
 Calculations can be done with the excel spreadsheet (SLVC452) located on the product page.
+Alternately, use the WEBENCH software to generate a complete design.
+The WEBENCH software uses an iterative design procedure and accesses a comprehensive database of components when generating a design.
+This section presents a simplified discussion of the design process.

-8.2 Typical Applications
+Typical Applications

-8.2.1 Buck Converter With 6-V to 42-V Input and 3.3-V at 3.5-A Output
+8.2.1 Buck Converter With 6-V to 42-V Input and 3.3-V at 5-A Output

 Figure 33.
-3.3-V Output TPS54340B-Q1 Design Example
+3.3-V Output TPS54540 Design Example